kantsiber/kantsiber/README.md

 ## 🏗️ My Projects (academic and in progress)

-*   **Classical ML tasks:** Worked with the basics on the `Iris` and `Titanic` datasets.
-Understand the full cycle: from data processing to model selection.
+*   **Classical machine learning tasks:** working with basic datasets such as `Iris` and `Titanic`, as well as working with datasets from open competitions on Kaggle.
+Understanding the full cycle, from data processing to model selection.
 *   **Neural network for audio emotion classification (in progress):** A university project.
 First experience working with neural networks and audio processing.
 *   **Kaggle:** Currently just exploring the platform.
 The immediate goal is to figure out how to properly format solutions and participate in the first competition.